 If you would like to edit or change your cleaning fee on your listing, you can do so in your Airbnb profile.

 Choosing to include an Airbnb cleaning fee is a fast and simple way to maintain your property while delighting your guests.
 When deciding on the final service fees, it’s best to take in all of the listed factors while keeping your intended guest in mind.

-To improve cleanings even further and maintain the best service for guests, more and more vacation rental hosts are using automation for their business.
-Vacation rental software such as iGMS can help you automate cleanings so you can rest assured that your property is spotless and ready for your next guests.
-In addition to automating your cleaning routine, iGMS comes in handy to:
+To improve cleanings even further and maintain the best service for guests, opt for automation.
+Vacation rental software, like iGMS, can help you automate cleanings to ensure your property is spotless for your next guests.
+In addition to automating your cleaning routine, iGMS allows you to: